Hollywood, Los Angeles: Further development

 A large sign reading HOLLYWOODLAND was erected in the Hollywood Hills in 1923 to advertise real estate developers Woodruff's and Shoults' housing development.
 In 1949, the Hollywood Chamber of Commerce entered a contract with the City of Los Angeles to repair and rebuild the sign.
 The agreement stipulated that LAND be removed to spell HOLLYWOOD so the sign would now refer to the district, rather than the housing development.

 During the early 1950s, the State of California constructed the Hollywood Freeway through the northeast corner of Hollywood.

 The Capitol Records Building on Vine Street, just north of Hollywood Boulevard, was built in 1956.
 The Hollywood Walk of Fame was created in 1958 as a tribute to artists and other significant contributors to the entertainment industry.
 The official opening was on February 8, 1960.

-The Hollywood Boulevard Commercial and Entertainment District was listed in the National Register of Historic Places in 1984.

 In June 1999, the Hollywood extension of the Los Angeles Metro Rail Red Line subway opened from Downtown Los Angeles to the San Fernando Valley, with stops along Hollywood Boulevard at Western Avenue (Hollywood/Western Metro station), Vine Street (Hollywood/Vine Metro station), and Highland Avenue (Hollywood/Highland Metro station).

 The Dolby Theatre, which opened in 2001 as the Kodak Theatre at the Hollywood & Highland Center mall, is the site of the annual Academy Awards programs.
 The mall is located where the Hollywood Hotel once stood.

-Revitalization
+Preservation and revitalization

+The Hollywood Boulevard Commercial and Entertainment District was listed in the National Register of Historic Places in 1985.
+In 1994, Hollywood, Alabama, and ten other towns named Hollywood successfully fought an attempt by the Hollywood Chamber of Commerce to trademark the name and force same-named communities to pay royalties to it.

 After the neighborhood underwent years of serious decline in the 1980s, with crime, drugs and increasing poverty among some residents, many landmarks were threatened with demolition.
 Columbia Square, at the northwest corner of Sunset Boulevard and Gower Street, is part of the ongoing rebirth of Hollywood.
 The Art Deco-style studio complex, completed in 1938, was once the Hollywood headquarters for CBS.
 It became home to a new generation of broadcasters when cable television networks MTV, Comedy Central, BET and Spike TV consolidated their offices there in 2014 as part of a $420 million office, residential and retail complex.
 Paramount Skydance Corporation moved their corporate headquarters to Hollywood in August 2025 following the merger of Skydance Media and Paramount Global.

 Since 2000, Hollywood has been increasingly gentrified due to revitalization by private enterprise and public planners.
 Over 1,200 hotel rooms have been added in the Hollywood area between 2001 and 2016.
 Four thousand new apartments and over thirty low to mid-rise development projects were approved in 2019.